AESS Best Student Paper Award

 - AESS Conference travel grant/scholarship

-This award recognizes the potential in graduate student research to create new insights and impact in environmental science and studies, and to engage with environmental policy and practice.
+This award recognizes the potential in graduate student research to create new insights and impact in environmental science and studies, and to engage with environmental policy, practice, and education.
 Empirical, theoretical, qualitative, or quantitative work is welcomed, and papers that use mixed methods are particularly welcomed.
-The paper may be a work in progress, but must have methods/results, analysis and some conclusions, even if preliminary.
+The paper may be a work in progress, but must have methods, results, analysis and some conclusions, even if preliminary.

-- Graduate and post-graduate level students in any discipline.
+- Original research or review papers (co-)authored by graduate and post-graduate level students in any discipline.

 - Send files in pdf format to firstname.lastname@example.org.